-Many course providers also guide students through their distance learning.
-The Australian Institute of Applied Sciences (AIAS) provides students with guides to self-paced learning and writing assessments.
+Many course providers also guide students through their distance learning by providing students with guides to self-paced learning and writing assessments.

 It can be intimidating to study by distance, with the lack of regular contact with tutors, lecturers and classmates making you feel like you’re all alone in your educational endeavours.
 However, course providers supply a multitude of avenues for you to communicate and interact with fellow students, meaning not only can you compare notes, but you can also make friends for life.